qiscus/qiscus-sdk-web-core/docs/index.md

 ### Step 1 : Get your APP ID

-Firstly, you need to create your application in dashboard, by accessing Qiscus Chat Dashboard [dashboard link https://www.qiscus.com/dashboard/login].
-You can create more than one APP ID, for further information you can refer to [How Qiscus works - Application Link]
+Firstly, you need to create your application in dashboard, by accessing [Qiscus Chat Dashboard](https://www.qiscus.com/dashboard/login).
+You can create more than one APP ID, for further information you can refer to [How Qiscus works](#introduction)

 ### Step 2 : Install Qiscus Chat SDK  (minimum SDK API/ Table of supported browser/ Minimum SDK IOS)